abambre/Data-Intensive-Computing/Diagnosis-and-Corrective-measures-For-Heterogeneous-Yarn-Cluster/README.md

    " GIT_CLONED_DIRECTORY/hadoop/hadoop-dist/target/ "

-   Currently following configuration details (Need to provide / Hard-coded ) :
+   Configuration details (Need to be provided / Hard-coded ) :

     Threshold which triggers decommissioning at Resource manager : 1